dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Wolf Spider.md

 A harrowing creature with a specialized toxin that can slow your movements.

-Can be sold: True

-Sell Price: 2 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Wolf Spider

 Sorting priority: 12000

-Item uid: Wolf Spider
+## economics

+Sell value: 2 Mews, 0 Mole Cash

 # Map regions